Teradata/tdplyr/README.md

 ## Change Log

 #### tdplyr 17.00.00.03
-- Important Notification:
+- **Important Notification:**
-  tdplyr is now compatible with latest version of dbplyr 2.3.2.
+   - tdplyr is now compatible with latest version of dbplyr 2.3.2.
+   - Minimum teradatasql version required is 17.20.0.19 or later.
 - New Features/Functions
-    - `attach_attributes()`: User can now attach attributes to the 'tbl' object using attach_atrributes().
+    - `attach_attributes()`: User can now attach attributes to the 'tbl' object using attach_attributes().
       The attributes attached are:
        - databaseName - The name of the database in which the table exists.
        - sourceDefinition - Name of the source of input i.e table name or sql query.